The Ultimate Fresh Fruit Cake (Works With Any Fruit!)

 I originally fell in love with this cake while working in a farm shop in Scotland.
 It’s an amazing place called Loch Arthur in a tiny village called Beeswing.
 The Loch Arthur kitchen cranks out the most beautiful pies, soups, salads, scones (yep, the same scones I’ve written about) and cakes, like this one.

-Because we grew most of our own produce, we often had an abundance of certain fruit.
-We often had to find creative ways to use things up.
+Because we grew most of our own produce, we often had an abundance of certain fruit, and needed to find creative ways to use things up.
 This Fresh Fruit Cake was a life saver in that kitchen.
 We relied on its flexibility when we had too many plums, too many apples (if there is such a thing) or other delicious odds and ends.

 Look how juicy this cake is!